aidanmorales/rTwig/README.md

-The main goal of Real Twig was to correct volume overestimation in QSMs caused by the limitations of LiDAR sensors for better non-destructive aboveground biomass estimates.
-Real Twig incorporates direct measurement into the QSM, resulting in models that not only have accurate volume metrics, but are also visually realistic, independent of tree species or size.
-Shown below is a 300+ year old white oak tree, with and without Real Twig.
+The main goal of Real Twig was to correct volume overestimation in QSMs caused by the limitations of LiDAR sensors for better non-destructive above ground biomass (AGB) estimates.
+Real Twig incorporates direct twig measurement into the QSM, resulting in models that not only have accurate volume metrics, but are also visually realistic, independent of tree species or size.
+For example, shown below is a 300+ year old white oak tree (*Quercus alba*), with and without Real Twig.

 <img src="man/figures/WO18_comparison.png"/>